 People are making a difference but the task seems endless.
-One volunteer from the Hampshire and Isle of Wight Wildlife Trust filled a long-wheel based Land Rover with rubbish from the Lymington causeway last year.
-Although an ecologically sensitive area it has somehow attracted more rubbish.
+One volunteer from Hampshire and Isle of Wight Wildlife Trust filled a long-wheel based Land Rover with rubbish from the Lymington causeway last year.
+Although an ecologically sensitive area, it has somehow attracted more rubbish.

 Today it was cold and raining hard.
 The road drains were blocked.
 I wonder why?
 I reached down to pick up one piece – just one piece – but if I don’t a dolphin could die.

 My Stop – Start campaign

 Start picking it up

 Start getting organised – get a car bin